-- a malfunction or a major breakdown in SCOR's IT systems, outages, disruptions due to viruses, attacks by hackers, thefts or data breaches and erroneous data processing.
-This can occur within SCOR's own environment or to a third-party providing services or data to SCOR Group; - interruption of any of SCOR Group's IT systems leading to loss of data, delays in service or in a loss of efficiency of teams, which could lead to remediation costs, loss of contracts or damage to the Group's reputation.
-In addition, these incidents could increase other operational risks such as external fraud or human error (e.g., delay in the recognition of adverse business development).
+- a malfunction or a major breakdown, outages, or disruptions in SCOR's IT systems, thefts or data breaches and erroneous data processing can occur within SCOR's own environment or in a third-party providing services or data to SCOR Group, or in any system or facility which SCOR is providing to a third party; - interruption of any of SCOR Group's IT systems leading to loss of data, delays in service or in a loss of efficiency of teams, which could lead to remediation costs, loss of contracts or damage to the Group's reputation.
+In addition, these incidents could increase other operational risks such as external fraud or human error (e.g. delay in the recognition of adverse business development).
 The interruption of these systems could damage commercial activities including underwriting, pricing, reserving, premium and claims payment, commercial support, and asset management; - in addition, the facilities in which SCOR Group operates might be impacted by natural or man-made hazards.
-They could also be affected by legal or management decisions (e.g., due to the pandemic or social conflict).
+They could also be affected by legal or management decisions (e.g. due to the pandemic or social conflict).